Wingman2025/AICASE/README.md

       – `get_inventory_summary`
       – `get_stockouts`
       – `propose_production_plan_for_stockouts`
   • Responsibilities: analyse production vs demand, adjust production plans, propose fixes for stockouts, and report inventory impact.
+Before running calculations or modifying the database, this agent summarises the intended method (such as forecasting approach and periods) and requests confirmation from the user.

 3. **Demand Planner (`demand_planner`)**
    • Tools:
      – `get_daily_data`
      – `update_demand`
      – `get_demand_summary`
-   • Responsibilities: monitor and update demand values, forecast demand trends.
+  • Responsibilities: monitor and update demand values and forecast demand trends.
+Prior to any forecast or data update, the agent explains the calculation method and parameters and asks you to confirm before proceeding.

 4. **Data Generator (`data_generator`)**
    • Tools: